MohammedIrfan777/Microservices/README.md

 # Rating Data Service.
 Contains the movie details and its rating.

 Each Microservices run independently and communicates each other.
+Implemented the circuit breaker problem called #hystrix Hystrix dashboard.